akashadhikari/100-days-of-django-archived/logs.md

 - Django data visualization integration (D3JS)

 **Thoughts** : Some progress were made on Django + D3 integration for data visualization for air pollution data.
 This test is completely static.

+## Day 32: August 13, 2018

+**Today's Progress** :
+- Basic navbar and other few changes in the frontend.
+- Research on sample air quality sites (Australian Government)

+**Thoughts** : The site needs some beautiful frontend.
+Some efforts have been made on it.
+Also, performed some research on current top government sites for air quality.